Skip to content

 Volt Design System — featured image

-Everything in Volt starts at the token level.
-Colors, spacing, and type are defined as primitives that both products reference, meaning a brand update cascades automatically instead of requiring a manual sweep across every component.
+Everything in Volt starts at the token level: colors, spacing, and type defined as primitives that both products reference, so a brand update cascades automatically instead of requiring a manual sweep.

 Volt typography — Gronland typeface specimen with Regular, Medium, and Bold weights alongside brand photography